 With the exception of Hb, PCV, TEC, TLC, MCH, MCHC, heterophil, and H/L ratio, the other blood parameters (MCV, Lymphocyte, Basophil plus Eosinophil, Monocyte) did not change significantly with inclusion of Moringa oleifera leaf meal (1.0,3.0,5.0,7.0 and 9.0 %) in Japanese quail chicks diets during 20th weeks feeding period in present study.
-The present findings are accordance with the report of Akinola and Ovotu (2018) found that Hb, PCV, MCV and MCH of the blood were highly (P≤0.05) influenced by supplementation of MOLM @ of 0.5, 1.0 and 1.5% in laying hens.
-Similarly Mousa et al. (2017) noted that there were of all levels of MOLM (0.2, 0.4 and 0.6%) had significantly (P≤0.05) higher WBCs, RBC, Hb and Hematocrite than control.
-Similarly Meel et al. (2022) noticed significantly higher (P˂0.01) level of Hb, PCV, TEC and lymphocytes in birds fed with 1.5% MOLM.
-However, the heterophils and H/L ratio decreased significantly (P<0.01) with an increased in MOLM levels across the treatment Also significant reduction (P˂0.05) in albumin, globulin and total protein upon Moringa supplementation as compare to control diet.
-In contrast, Abu and Akangbe (2017) observed PCV, Hb, White blood cell, Platelet, lymphocytes, heterocytes, monocytes and eosinophils were not affected (P≤0.05) by 2.0% inclusion level of Moringa oleifera leaf meal in diet of laying Japanese quail.
+These findings are in consonance with the report of Akinola and Ovotu (2018) who found that Hb, PCV, MCV and MCH of the blood were highly (p≤0.05) influenced by supplementation of MOLM @ of 0.5, 1.0 and 1.5% in laying hens.
+Similarly Mousa et al. (2017) noted that all levels of MOLM (0.2, 0.4 and 0.6%) had significantly (p≤0.05) higher WBCs, RBC, Hb and Hematocrite than the control.
+Similarly Meel et al. (2022) noticed significantly higher (p˂0.01) levels of Hb, PCV, TEC and lymphocytes in birds fed with 1.5% MOLM.
+However, the heterophils and H/L ratio decreased significantly (p<0.01) with an increased MOLM levels across the treatment.
+Also, significant reduction (p˂0.05) in albumin, globulin and total protein upon Moringa supplementation was observed as compare to control diet.
+In contrast, Abu and Akangbe (2017) observed that PCV, Hb, White blood cell, Platelet, lymphocytes, heterocytes, monocytes and eosinophils were not affected (p≤0.05) by 2.0% inclusion level of Moringa oleifera leaf meal in diet of laying Japanese quail.

 4.3 Effect of dietary inclusion of MOLM on serum total immunological concentration